epikurus/flexget_config/README.md

 ------------

 * Clone this repository's contents into ~/.flexget
+* Authenticate flexget with trakt: http://flexget.com/wiki/Plugins/trakt
 * Rename secrets.yml.sample to secrets.yml and change the fields inside according to your accounts and system
-* Authenticate flexget with trakt: http://flexget.com/wiki/Plugins/trakt
 * Create the trakt.tv lists accordingly
+* Change the transmission port in the config.yml, in both the transmission template and the clean-transmission task
 * Alternative names for series can be defined directly with the series plugin in the series.yml file, as shown in the sample file
 * Anime names configuration is done in the anime.yml file and should follow the structure provided in the sample file
+* If you dont use any of the above two, you need to comment the respective includes (and possibly the templates) in config.yml
 * If you plan on using the anime rename script, you will need to install and configure [kiara](https://github.com/jonybat/kiara/) and create the anime rename list file.
 If not just remove the lines marked in the move-anime task
-* Remove/edit everything else that does not fit your setup and needs
 * Finally, add flexget to cron (i use 30m, but i guess 1/2h is also fine):

 `*/30 * * * * /usr/local/bin/flexget execute`